JohnDaly/react-progressive-image-hooks/demo/README.md

 # React Progressive Image Hooks - Demo

 Before running the demo, be sure to build the `react-progressive-image-hooks` project, by running the following command from the project root directory:
+>yarn build

+Next you will need to install the dependencies for the demo application by running the following command in the `/demo` directory:
->yarn run updateDemo
+>yarn install

-Once `react-progressive-image-hooks` has been built, you can run the demo application with this command (remember to run it from within the `/demo` directory)
+Once `react-progressive-image-hooks` has been built, you can run the demo application with this command (remember to run it from within the `/demo` directory):
 >yarn start

 ## Note - Browser caching + Network speeds: